Views 267

 Can plaid be worn by anyone?

 Absolutely!
-Plaid is a super versatile pattern that looks good on pretty much everyone.
-Whether you like bold colors or more subtle tones, there’s a plaid pattern out there for every style.
-It’s been worn by all sorts of people throughout history, from cowboys to musicians!
+Plaid is such a versatile pattern and looks good on everybody.
+Whether you’re into bright colors or muted hues, there’s a plaid out there that works for every style.
+Throughout history, it’s been worn by all sorts of people, from cowboys to musicians!

 Related